 This is a key problem for making social policy in a changing world.
 If global temperatures are rising, at what point does adequate air conditioning become essential for a school to serve students?
 At what point is it mandatory to provide AC for the safety of residents, just like landlords have to provide heat?
 If a school has to undergo budget cuts today, I would bet that most politicians or administrators wouldn’t think to fix the air conditioning first.
 The estimates from Goodman and coauthors suggest that doing so could offset the cost, though, boosting learning to the tune of thousands of dollars in future earnings for students, all without a curriculum overhaul.

 Making such improvements requires cultural changes as well as policy changes.
 We would need to shift our understanding of what air conditioning means and what it provides: security, rather than luxury.
 It also means we can’t always focus social policy as something that provides just the bare minimum, we also have to think about what it means to provide for a thriving society, rather than one that just squeaks by.
-In an era of climate change, it might be time to rethink the old cliché, “if you can’t stand the heat, get out of the kitchen.”Evan Stewart is a Ph.D. candidate in sociology at the University of Minnesota.
+In an era of climate change, it might be time to rethink the old cliché, “if you can’t stand the heat, get out of the kitchen.”Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston (Fall, 2019).
 You can follow him on Twitter.